 Within each individual response the branch that was assigned will display.

-Results can also be filtered on the branch in reports and exports.
+Results can also be filtered or segmented on the branch in reports.

 Exporting Your Branch Data